HectorSaldes/liber/README.md

 ## Roadmap

 -   [v1.1.0] First launch to the web application with images pages working
+-   [v2.3.0] Secong launch now you can download icons or emojis on SVG format

 See the [open issues](https://github.com/HectorSaldes/liber/issues) for a full list of proposed features (and known issues).